fiskaltrust/rollout-doc/getting-started/operator-onboarding/master-data.md

 After logging on to the fiskaltrust.Portal, as a PosDealer, you should check the completeness and use the available checking mechanisms.

 The information about the user at `[USERNAME]` / `Data` is only essential for using the fiskaltrust.Portal.
-For data protection reasons, fictitious names or function designations can also be used instead of accurate data (like _fiskalizing@company.com_).
+For data protection reasons, fictitious names or function designations can also be used instead of accurate data (like _fiscalizing_).
 But the E-Mail address must be a real, working one because you use this address for login to the fiskaltrust.Portal.
-You can avoid using real names using functional designations (like fiskalizing@PosOperator.TLD).
+You can avoid using real names using functional designations (like fiscalizing@PosOperator.TLD).

 For PosOperators, it is equally essential to check the Master data for completeness and correctness.